-The Risk Strategy determines, with respect to the entire Bank Group, the framework for risk management and the principles, guidelines and development programmes of risk assumption.
+The Risk Strategy determines, with respect to the entire Bank Group, the framework for risk management and the principles, guidelines and focus programmes of risk assumption.

-With respect to the cornerstones of the risk management methodologies, and the main risk topics for Bank Group members, the final decision-making competence is held by the Group members' governing bodies and risk committees (Credit and Limit Committee, Workout Committee, Risk Assumption and Risk Management Committee, Asset-Liability Committee, Group Operational Risk Committee).
+With respect to the cornerstones of the risk management methodologies, and the main risk topics for Bank Group members, the final decision-making competence is held by the Group members' management bodies and risk committees (Credit and Limit Committee, Workout Committee, Risk Assumption and Risk Management Committee, Asset-Liability Committee, Group Operational Risk Committee, Group Impairment Committee, ESG Committee, Money Laundering Prevention Committee).

 The Bank's risk management system encompasses the identification of the risks, assessment of their impact, elaboration of the necessary action plans, and the monitoring of their effectiveness and results.
 The management make their business decisions in a knowledge of all the key risks.
-All significant risks related to internal and external operations, or to compliance with financial and legal requirements, as well as numerous other risks, are evaluated and managed using a clearly-defined and transparent internal mechanism.
+All significant risks related to internal and external operations, or to compliance with financial and legal requirements, as well as numerous other risks, are evaluated and managed using a clearly defined and transparent internal mechanism.